Bijesse/curriculum2016/year1/units/unit5/topics/topic2/README.md

 <tr>

 <tr>
-	<td>In lesson 1 the students will create their first wireframe.
-This will allow them to get started on the final project of this unit.</td>
+	<td>In lesson 1 the students will be introduced to input fields and .val().</td>
-	<td> This topic does not have a second lesson.
-Instead, students will get started on <a target="_blank" href="../../projects/project2"> Unit 4 Project 2</a> </td>
+	<td> In lesson 2 the students will be asked to complete a syntax and debugging activity. </td>
 </tr>
 </table>